 The entire CK procedure takes about five minutes, and most patients report immediate positive results after NearVision CK®.
 After this type of eye surgery, there may be some mild discomfort, which can be alleviated with drops.
 Shortly after having the NearVision CK® procedure patients will have better ability to focus on near objects without any drastic effect on distance vision.
 Patients should be advised that that complete vision correction may take several weeks to manifest itself.

-The doctors and staff at the Texas Eye Institute will be very careful when selecting patients for this procedure.
+Texas Eye Institute will be very careful when selecting patients for this procedure.
 We welcome you to contact us for the candidacy specifications.
 Not everyone is a candidate for NearVision CK®.
 Your vision correction specialist will conduct a series of diagnostic tests to determine if CK could help.
 NearVision CK® candidates are typically:

 Texas Eye Institute is proud to provide five convenient locations for your eye care needs.
 Visit one of our convenient locations in Angleton, Sugarland, Southwest Houston, Katy, or Southeast Houston to see why the Texas Eye Institute is the best choice to care for your vision.
 Need LASIK in Houston?
 What about a comprehensive eye exam in Sugarland?
 See our locations page to find our practice nearest you!